Kurultai

-A kurultai (/kʊrʊlˈtaɪ/, lit. 'gathering'), also called a qurultai, was a political and military council of ancient Mongol and Turkic chiefs and khans.
+A kurultai (/kʊrʊlˈtaɪ/, lit. 'gathering'), also spelled as quriltai, was a medieval political and military council consisting of members of a Mongol khan's family, imperial sons-in-law, captains of the army and others during and before the Mongol empire.

 Etymology

 According to the Old Turkic–Russian dictionary, the oldest recorded pre-Genghis Khan mention of the root word "Qur" is found in Dīwān Lughāt al-Turk (11th century), where it was used as a verb meaning 'to assemble, to assemble into a formation, to build'.
 The root word and the word kurultai are currently in use in numerous Turkic languages.
 According to another hypothesis, the root of the term is from the hypothetical Proto-Mongolic verb *kura-, *kurija- 'to collect, to gather' whence khural 'meeting, assembly' in Mongolic languages.
 From this same root arises the Mongolian word хурим khurim 'feast', which originally referred to large festive gatherings on the steppe, but it is now used mainly in the sense of 'wedding'.